 Your software engineer can control which WordPress-specific metrics your app sends to New Relic by using the PHP agent's

 newrelic.framework.wordpress.hooks.
-It is enabled by default (in versions 5.3 or higher), and can be disabled with:
+This is enabled by default in versions 5.3 or higher, and it can be disabled with:

 newrelic.framework.wordpress.hooks = false

-The PHP agent collects metrics for the following:
+The PHP agent receives metrics for the following:

 - Hooks: These metrics indicate time spent within each WordPress hook.
 Time is calculated from the hook dispatch functions

 - Plugins and themes: These metrics indicate time spent within each WordPress plugin and theme.
-Time is calculated from the hook dispatch functions above.
+Time is calculated from the dispatch functions for hooks.

 Integration with New Relic partners

-By integrating your WordPress application with New Relic APM, you can view performance directly from your Wordpress app's Administration page.
+By integrating your WordPress application with APM, you can view performance directly from your WordPress app's Administration page.
 For example, W3 Total Cache is one of New Relic's Connect partners that specializes in WordPress apps.